maxg2008/Tankrobot_BlueStampPortfolio/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/IsBcdR4jaYs?si=Tsa2o6ey2dKBQGOx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My first milestone is the compleation of the of my base project,compleat with two moters and H-bridge wired to the audrino.
 The moters are connected to the H-bridge which sends a series of electric pulses to the moters to activate them depending on what it recives from the audrino.I also compleated some sample code that allowed me to see how my robot would operate and to give me a idea of what code to write for my modifications.
 One problem I faced was that while the moter on the right side ran according to the code, the left moter didn't and instead continuously ran and didn't stop at the designated time in my code.
 Another problem was that the moters ran in oppisite directions.
 After test running my code and troubleshooting I found out the problems were due to a falty wire and minor errors in my code.
 # Schematics